Skip advert

 Advertisement - Article continues below

-The Porsche 911 coupe is available in a mind-boggling number of trim levels; Carrera, Carrera 4, Carrera T, Carrera S, Carrera 4S, GTS and flagship Turbo and Turbo S. There are also the GT3 and the GT3 RS, which are high-performance versions designed for weekend and track use, as well as an occasional special-edition model.
+The Porsche 911 coupe has been available in a mind-boggling number of trim levels; Carrera, Carrera 4, Carrera T, Carrera S, Carrera 4S, GTS and flagship Turbo and Turbo S, to name a few.
+There are also the GT3 and the GT3 RS, which are high-performance versions designed for weekend and track use, as well as an occasional special-edition model.
 These include the S/T, which borrows many bits from the GT3 RS but comes with a six-speed manual gearbox and rear-wheel-drive, along with a unique, retro-inspired livery.
-For rally fans, there’s also the 911 Dakar, which is based on the GTS but sits 50mm further off the ground on tough suspension and shielded bodywork.
+For rally fans, there’s also the 911 Dakar (which is already sold out), which is based on the GTS but sits 50mm further off the ground on reinforced suspension and gets shielded bodywork.
+So far for the 992.2 update, just the Carrera, Carrera GTS and Carrera 4 GTS are available to configure, but this is likely to change soon.

-The 911 Carrera coupe is the starting point of the range, using a 380bhp 3.0-litre flat-six petrol engine with rear-wheel drive.
-The Carrera 4 has the same power output but four-wheel drive.
-Even with its entry-level billing, the 911 Carrera can sprint from 0-62mph in 4.2 seconds, with the Carrera 4 taking 4.4 seconds.
-There’s also the Carrera T which uses the same engine as the base Carrera but with a manual gearbox rather than the PDK automatic, lightweight components, lowered suspension, a sports exhaust and no back seats – 0-62mph takes 4.5 seconds.
-It’s aimed at enthusiasts who don’t want, don’t have the budget for or can’t get hold of a more racy version like the GT3.
+The 911 Carrera coupe is the starting point of the range, using a 389bhp 3.0-litre flat-six petrol engine with rear-wheel drive.
+Even with its entry-level billing, the 911 Carrera can sprint from 0-62mph in 3.9 seconds.
+The pre-facelift Carrera T used the same engine as the base Carrera but with a manual gearbox rather than the PDK automatic, lightweight components, lowered suspension, a sports exhaust and no back seats.
+It was aimed at enthusiasts who don’t want, don’t have the budget for or can’t get hold of a more racy version like the GT3.
 It might not be as powerful as top versions, but it just goes to show that cornering ability is just as important as speed for the driving experience.

 Advertisement - Article continues below